-The Investigator will prepare a Report for the CRC.
-The report will state (1) the ultimate finding(s) (e.g., whether the Respondent did, or did not, violate College Policy); (2) the specific factual findings in support of the Investigator's ultimate finding(s); and (3) the specific evidence upon which the Investigator relied in making each factual finding.
+The Investigator will prepare a Final Report for the Title IX Coordinator.
+The report will state (1) the ultimate finding(s) (e.g., whether the respondent did, or did not, violate College Policy); (2) the specific factual findings in support of the Investigator's ultimate finding(s); and (3) the specific evidence upon which the Investigator relied in making each factual finding.
 The standard for determining whether the policy has been violated is the preponderance of the evidence standard, i.e., whether it is more likely than not that a violation of College policy occurred.
-Where applicable, the report will have attached as exhibits the testimonial and documentary evidence from the Investigation.
-Once the Investigator is satisfied that the report is complete, the Investigator will submit the report to the CRC.
-The CRC will review the report and assess whether the report demonstrates, by a preponderance of the evidence, that: (1) the evidence supports the Investigator's factual findings; and (2) the Investigator's factual findings support the Investigator's ultimate finding of responsibility or non-responsibility.
+Where applicable, the report will have attached as appendices the testimonial and documentary evidence from the Investigation.
+Once the Investigator is satisfied that the report is complete, the Investigator will submit the report to the Title IX Coordinator.
+The Title IX Coordinator will review the report and assess whether the report demonstrates, by a preponderance of the evidence, that: (1) the evidence supports the Investigator's factual findings; and (2) the Investigator's factual findings support the Investigator's ultimate finding of responsibility or non-responsibility.

-Once the Report is finalized, the CRC will issue a resolution letter to the Complainant and Respondent.
-The resolution letter will briefly describe how the investigation was conducted, as well as the ultimate finding(s) (i.e., whether the Respondent did, or did not, violate College policy) and the specific factual findings in support of the Investigator's ultimate finding(s).
+Once the report is finalized, the Title IX Coordinator will issue a resolution letter to the complainant and respondent.
+The resolution letter will briefly describe how the investigation was conducted, as well as the ultimate finding(s) (i.e., whether the respondent did, or did not, violate College policy) and the specific factual findings in support of the Investigator's ultimate finding(s).